Red350/SocietiesApp/README.md

 * All server capabilities are hosted on a Raspberry Pi
 * QR scanner within the application
 * Application utilises session_id's to keep the user logged in
-* Back end is written entirely in python, which we had to learn ourselves.
+* Back end is written entirely in python, which we learned ourselves
 * Admin tools generates html tables dynamically based on tables in the database.

 # Download